OriganumVulgareVariegated_Presentation

 It belongs to the family of mints and sages and is commonly found in the mountainous regions of the Mediterranean Basin and temperate Asia.

-As a culinary herb, Oregano evokes Mediterranean cuisine – from fresh tomato sauces to omelets, poultry, fish, vegetables… Everything really!
+As a culinary herb, Oregano vulgare evokes Mediterranean cuisine – from fresh tomato sauces to omelets, poultry, fish, vegetables… Everything really!

 This variety is particularly well-known in Italy for enhancing pasta, tomato sauces, and pizzas.